-There are two expressions of market power that may concern the Task Force as Virginia considers how to secure the benefits of retail competition for its citizens and businesses: horizontal market power and discriminatory access to transmission.
+There are two expressions of market power that may concern the PSC as it contemplates moving to retail competition: horizontal market power and discriminatory access to transmission.
 Horizontal market power in this context refers to the ability of one or more electric generating firms to raise prices above competitive levels for an extended period of time.
 Horizontal market power results in higher prices, inefficient allocations of scarce resources, and distortions of consumer choices.

-Concerns about horizontal market power in generation during deregulation were heightened by the pioneering British deregulatory experience.
-Following the implementation of electric industry restructuring in the United Kingdom in 1989 and 1990, researchers determined that the two private generating firms that dominated the industry were exercising market power.
+Concerns about horizontal market power in generation during deregulation have been heightened by the pioneering British deregulatory experience.
+Following the implementation of electric industry restructuring in the United Kingdom, in 1989 and 1990, researchers determined that the two private generating firms that dominated the industry were exercising market power.
 These findings prompted subsequent orders for divestiture of generation capacity.

-In addition to horizontal market power, the Task Force may want to examine closely the incentives and ability of a vertically integrated transmission monopolist, whose rate of return is regulated, to evade regulatory constraints in order to earn a higher profit.
+In addition to horizontal market power, the PSC may want to examine closely the incentives and ability of a vertically integrated transmission monopolist, whose rate of return is regulated, to evade the regulatory constraint in order to earn a higher profit.
 Its participation in an unregulated market may give it the means to do so, either by discriminating against its competitors in the unregulated market or by shifting costs between the regulated and unregulated markets.(4)